euroscipy/euroscipy_proceedings/papers/richthofer/richthofer.rst

    Approaches to bridge PyObjects. *Left*: Native PyObject wraps Java. *Center*: Java-PyObject wraps native one. *Right*: Objects are mirrored. :label:`modi`

 The basic approach is to back the C-API of PyObject by a Java-PyObject via JNI.
-This would avoid data-sync issues, but is only feasible if there are matching counterparts of the PyObject type in Jython and CPython (:ref:`modi`, left).
+This would avoid data-synchronization issues, but is only feasible if there are matching counterparts of the PyObject type in Jython and CPython (:ref:`modi`, left).
 For CPython-specific types we can do it the other way round  (:ref:`modi`, center).
 Another problem is that CPython API defines macros in pulic headers that access PyObjects' internal data.
 To deal with these, we sometimes have to mirror the object (:ref:`modi`, right).
-This might involve data-sync issues, but luckily macors mostly exist for immutable types, so initial synchronization is sufficient.
+This might involve data-synchronization issues, but luckily macors mostly exist for immutable types, so initial synchronization is sufficient.
 [JyNI_ESCP13]_ describes this in more detail.

 Global interpreter lock (GIL) .............................

-The global interpreter lock is a construction in CPython that prevents multiple threads from running Python code in the same process.
-It is mainly needed, because CPython uses reference-counting-based garbage collection and reference counters are not atomic.
+As mentioned before, CPython needs a global interpreter lock (GIL), because its reference-counting based garbage collection uses non-atomic reference counters.
+That means that CPython is entirely single-threaded in its usual operation mode.
-It is usually acquired when the execution of a Python script begins and released when it ends.
-However, a native extension and some parts of native CPython code can release and re-acquire it by inserting the ``Py_BEGIN_ALLOW_THREADS`` and ``Py_END_ALLOW_THREADS`` macros.
-This way, an extension can deal with multiple threads and related things like input events (e.g. Tkinter needs this).
+A native extension can explicitly release the GIL by inserting the ``Py_BEGIN_ALLOW_THREADS`` and ``Py_END_ALLOW_THREADS`` macros to deal with multiple threads and related things like input events (e.g. Tkinter needs this).
+In the potentially multithreaded code between these macros it is the extension's own responsibility to refrain from non-thread-safe operations like incrementing or decrementing reference counters.
+This can be error-prone and challenging as the extension must ensure this also for eventually called methods.

-In contrast to that, Jython does not have a GIL and allows multiple threads at any time, using Java's threading architecture.
-Since native extensions were usually developed for CPython, some of them might rely on the existence of a GIL and might produce strange behaviour if it was missing.
-So JyNI features a GIL to provide most familiar behaviour to loaded extensions.
-To keep the Java parts of Jython GIL-free and have no regression to existing multithreading features, the JyNI GIL is only acquired when a thread enters native code and released when it enters Java code again – either by returning from the native call or by performing a Java call to Jython code.
-Strictly speaking, it is not really global (thus calling it “GIL” is a bit misleading), since it only affects threads in native code.
-While there can always be multiple threads in Java, there can only be one thread in native code at the same time (unless the above mentioned macros are used).
+Jython on the other hand has no GIL and is fully multithreaded based on Java's threading architecture.
+This does not mean multithreading would be trivial – one still has to care for concurrency issues and thread synchronization, but the whole machinary Java came up with for this topic is available to deal with it.

+Now from JyNI's perspective this is a difficult situation.
+On the one hand we want to avoid regressions on Jython-side, especially regarding a killer-feature like GIL-freeness.
+On the other hand, native C-extensions might rely on CPython's GIL.
+So as a compromise JyNI provides a GIL for native side that is acquired by any thread that enters native code.
+On returning to Java-code, i.e. finnishing the native method call, the JyNI-GIL is released.
+Note that re-entering Java-side by doing a Java call from a native method would *not* release the GIL.
+In case it is desired to release the GIL for such a re-entering of Java-side or in some other situation, JyNI also supports the ``Py_BEGIN_ALLOW_THREADS`` and ``Py_END_ALLOW_THREADS`` macros from CPython.
+This architecture implies that multiple threads can exist on Java-side, while only one thread can exist on native side at the same time (unless allow-threads macros are used).
+When combining multithreaded Jython-code with JyNI it is the developer's responsibility to avoid issues that might arise from this design.

 Garbage Collection